shreeyasharma1804/notes/networking/layer2.md

 ## Inter VLAN routing (Switch Virtual Interface) on same switch

 - Each VLAN has its own SVI
-- SVI is a layer 3 interface(available on L3 switches) with a MAC address and a port
+- SVI is a layer 3 interface(available on L3 switches) with a MAC an IP address
+- Each port/ virtual interface has a MAC address.
+But this becomes useful only if is needs to receive packets.
+Example, if a PC's gateway address is an SVI MAC address. the SVI MAC address becomes relevant

 ### Layer 2